What is CPaaS?

 CPaaS providers are able to use cloud technology to offer companies of any size to easily develop and embed communications features.
 Development teams using CPaaS can save on human resources, infrastructure, and time to market.

-Other advantages to using a CPaaS include affordable pricing models, where developers can pay for just the services they need, such as SMS, video, or screen-sharing.
+Other advantages to using a CPaaS include affordable pricing models, where developers can pay for just the services they need.
 A CPaaS also allows multi-tenancy, or the ability for multiple customers to use the service at the same time, each within a separate, secure environment.

 Technical support is another benefit of using a CPaaS.
 Developers can use online tutorials, guides and forums to find the answers they need, or access 24/7 live support.
 Finally, a CPaaS allows developers to focus on building their applications rather than on the underlying IT infrastructures.